open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 Similar data passing through the OTLP protocol has an average reduction factor of 12.0.

-Compression reduction factors observed by the OTel-Arrow Exporter are typically 1% greater than what the Receiver observes, because while they observe the same compressed data, uncompressed size is different on each side of the bridge due to de-duplication within the hierarchy of OTLP Resource and Scope values.
-For example, in the 1 minute lifetime test where Exporter reduced the data by a factor of 16.9, the Receiver expanded the data by a factor of only 16.8 due to the change in uncompressed size.
+Compression reduction factors observed by the OTel-Arrow exporter are typically 1% greater than what the receiver observes, because while they observe the same compressed data, uncompressed size is different on each side of the bridge due to de-duplication within the hierarchy of OTLP Resource and Scope values.
+For example, in the 1 minute lifetime test where exporter reduced the data by a factor of 16.9, the receiver expanded the data by a factor of only 16.8 due to the change in uncompressed size.

 ### Experiment: compression as a function of batch size